• Skip to primary navigation

 The Elephant Trunk Nebula

-August 25, 2021 by Brian Ventrudo Filed Under: Deep Sky
+September 24, 2024 by Brian Ventrudo Filed Under: Deep Sky

-The nebula IC1396, embedded star cluster Trumpler 37, and red supergiant star Mu Cephei (at extreme right).
-The nebula gets its power from the star HD206267 near the center of this image.
-The tip of the Elephant Trunk Nebula lies just below and left of center.
+The nebula IC 1396, embedded star cluster Trumpler 37, and red supergiant star Mu Cephei (top).
+The nebula gets its power from the star HD 206267 near the center of this image.
+The tip of the Elephant Trunk Nebula lies just right of center.

 Cepheus, the King, is an ancient and rather dim constellation, but its position along the northern Milky Way means it harbors more than its share of deep-sky sights including star clusters, nebulae, even the lovely Fireworks galaxy (NGC 6946).
-But the best field of view in the constellation encompasses three deep-sky sights including a star-forming nebula, star cluster, and an aging red supergiant that’s one of the reddest and most luminous stars in the sky.
+But the best field of view in the constellation encompasses three deep-sky sights including a star-forming nebula, a star cluster, and an aging red supergiant that’s one of the reddest and most luminous stars in the sky.

 The location of the nebula IC1396 and Mu Cephei in the constellation Cepheus.
-Click to open in a new window.
+The star cluster Trumpler 37 lies at the center of the nebula .Click to open in a new window.

-At the northern edge of the nebula you see the 4th-magnitude star Mu Cephei.
-The star is not associated with the nebula or cluster: it lies at a distance of about 3,000 light years, about 500 light years further away than IC1396.
+At the northern edge of the nebula lies the 4th-magnitude star Mu Cephei.
+The star is not physically associated with the nebula or cluster: it lies at a distance of about 3,000 light years, about 500 light years further away than IC 1396.
 Mu Cephei is one of the brightest and largest known stars in the Milky Way, an evolved red supergiant that’s ballooned to a size such that it would swallow Jupiter if it were at the center of our solar system.
-The star makes for an excellent target in binoculars and a telescope.
-You can see it without any optical aid at all – it is the reddest star you can see in the night sky.
+It shines with a brightness of 269,000 suns.
+Mu Cephei makes for an excellent target in binoculars and a telescope.
+It’s the reddest star you can see in the night sky without optical aid.
+William Herschel, observing the star in the 18th century, said it was of “a very fine deep garnet colour”, so it’s often called “Herschel’s Garnet Star”.

 Share This: